w3c/sealreq/README.md

 - tbd

 ### Feedback
-Please use the [GitHub issue list](https://github.com/w3c/iip/issues) for discussions and to report issues.
+Please use the [GitHub issue list](https://github.com/w3c/sealreq/issues) for discussions and to report issues.

 ### Following
-To follow the work, you can 'Watch' this repository using the control above, or subscribe to the [public-i18n-sea](https://lists.w3.org/Archives/Public/public-i18n-sea/) mailing list, which is notified once a day about changes to the repo.
+To just follow the work, you can 'Watch' this repository using the control above, or subscribe to the [public-i18n-sea](https://lists.w3.org/Archives/Public/public-i18n-sea/) mailing list, which is notified once a day about changes to the repo.
 Please use github issues rather than the mailing list to send feedback.

 ### Contributing